whatsupmailbox/whatsupmailbox.github.io/_posts/2015-08-24-Beauty-DNA-August-2015-Review.md

 <figcaption>Second look at unboxing</figcaption>
 <br>

 <p>I purchased a deal from Ruelala (it's no longer available) a couple of months back but only got around to redeeming it this month.
-Beauty DNA is a completely different experience than other beauty subscriptions since everyone gets a different full-sized product that's matched with their skin concerns or needs.</p>
+Checkout my blog daily as I post deals on subscription boxes whenever they're available =)</p>

-<p>When you join, there's a "Beauty Profile" that you complete and below are just a couple of examples of the questions:</p>
+<p>Beauty DNA is a completely different experience than other beauty subscriptions since everyone gets a different full-sized product that's matched with their skin concerns or needs.
+When you join, there's a "Beauty Profile" that you complete and below are just a couple of examples of the questions:</p>

 <p><center><img src='/images/BeautyDNAAugust2015Profile.png'></center></p>
 <p><center><img src='/images/BeautyDNAAugust2015Profile2.png'></center></p>